 Mr. Cannon on Beverly Hills 90210.
 Already a wanted rapist from England, he comes to America and rapes Naomi.
 He then tries to drug and do the same thing to Silver.
 After he runs away to avoid arrest, he sneaks into Naomi's place and threatens to kill her and Silver if she does not say that they lied.

-An example from Blake's 7 (which is not lacking in Complete Monsters) is Raiker from the very second episode.
+An example from Blake's 7 is Raiker from the very second episode.
 He's a sadomasochistic dictator to the prisoners and keeps a keen eye on female convicts who can pass muster to be his sex slaves (the latter of which get dumped out of the ship when they reach the prison planet...or en route, at any rate).
 Unsurprisingly, Blake (the protagonist) and the other prisoners rebel and succeed in taking over the ship's computer.
 Raiker deals with this by executing the prisoners recaptured during the revolt.
 Blake surrenders to stop this and Raiker responds by executing two more prisoners For the Evulz.
-Even his fellow crewmates are appalled by him.
-Raiker's comeuppance when he gets sucked out into space at the end of the episode just isn't satisfying enough.
+He appalls even his fellow crewmates.

 Dick Reed, the Serial Killer/rapist in "Re-Do", is a thoroughly misogynist Smug Snake ("She lies.
 They all lie," regarding the victim who escaped and got him caught) who gets his conviction overturned because a lab tech screwed up the protocols.
 He shows zero remorse and no redeemable qualities and finally attempts to perform his usual MO on Erin Reagan, the ADA who convicted him.
 This backfires fatally.
 Toby Leonard Moore's performance is so good that it's also the show's first major dose of Nightmare Fuel.

 Ashley Barker in the episode "Childs Play".
-She and her boyfriend Luke Knight find young adults to have sex with, by force if they are not willing, then brag about it, and Ashley video tapes it and posts it on the Internet.
-When Luke had picked out a girl he genuinely liked her.
+She and her boyfriend Luke Knight find young adults to have sex with, by force if they are not willing, then brag about it and Ashley videotapes it and posts it on the Internet.
+When Luke had picked out a girl, he genuinely liked her.
 Ashley reacts by using a pair of scissors to stab the girl.
 She then got Luke to slash her throat but he couldn't, so after he stabbed the victim until he got tired Ashley kept stabbing her even though she was well past dead before she and Luke made Beth stab her as well.
-When Ashley and Luke are caught, they both mock the victim's mother.
+When caught, Ashley and Luke both mock the victim's mother.

 The Gravedigger, simply because of the way he (or she, as it would turn out) dispatches victims: burying them alive.
-And we learn that the motive amounts to "because I can".
+We also learn that the motive amounts to "because I can".

 The Salamanca twins, Leonel and Marco, are ruthless enforcers for the cartel.
-We get a hint of how vicious they can be when they decapitate an informant for the DEA named Tortuga and for a touch of black comedy put his head on a tortoise rigged with a bomb to catch the Federales.
+We get a hint of their viciousness when they decapitate an informant for the DEA named Tortuga and for a touch of black comedy put his head on a tortoise rigged with a bomb to catch the Federales.
 After arriving in America after the death of their cousin Tuco, the two slaughter every immigrant they arrived with, then kill an old woman to take her house as a base, and the police officer who comes to investigate.
 The two later stalk and attempt to murder DEA agent Hank Schrader, treating everything with nothing more than emotionless, single-minded ruthlessness.

 Jack Welker, leader of the Aryan Brotherhood, is just as nasty as any of the Mexican Cartel.
 Jack starts off using his prison connections to arrange the murders of ten prisoners Walter White is afraid will turn State's witness.
-Jack later kills DEA agents Hank Schraeder and Steve Gomez with his gang and steals the money Walt had buried for his own after personally executing Hank.
-Jack keeps Walt's old partner Jessie Pinkman enslaved and chained in the meth lab to cook for the Nazis under threat of murdering his loved ones.
-A threat that turns out not to be idle when Jessie attempts to escape.
-After Jessie is forced to witness the murder of his beloved Andrea, Jack informs him her son will be next if Jessie tries anything again.
-Even when Walt returns, Jack decides to kill him rather than bother with any other step and only stops to parade Jessie's poor treatment in front of him.
+Jack later kills DEA agents Hank Schrader and Steve Gomez with his gang and steals the money Walt had buried for his own after personally executing Hank.
+Jack keeps Walt's old partner Jesse Pinkman enslaved and chained in the meth lab to cook for the Nazis under threat of murdering his loved ones.
+A threat that turns out not to be idle when Jesse attempts to escape.
+After Jesse is forced to witness the murder of his beloved Andrea, Jack informs him her son will be next if Jesse tries anything again.
+Even when Walt returns, Jack decides to kill him rather than bother with any other step and only stops to parade Jesse's poor treatment in front of him.

-Anson Fullerton is the leader of the Organization that burned Michael which he founded with the old man known only as 'Management.'
+Anson Fullerton is the leader of the Organization that burned Michael, which he founded with the old man known only as 'Management.'
 He resurfaced after Max and Michael began researching evidence of more agents, killing the former and framing the latter.
 With the cover-up foiled, he then orchestrated a plot to gain leverage on Michael: tricking Michael's girlfriend Fiona into thinking she killed two innocent people and recording her confession to blackmail Michael into continuing to work for him and later disposes of a useless asset by blowing the man up in front of his family.
-Anson eliminates and manipulates more people, even revealing he was the one behind Michael's father's death.
-His ultimate moment was attempting to bomb a plane to kill one person on board.
+Anson eliminates and manipulates more people, even revealing he was the one behind the death of Michael's father.
+His ultimate moment was trying to bomb a plane to kill one person on board.
 Anson thinks of everyone as an asset, and there's only one response a ruthless man like him has to one he deems useless.

 Simon Escher was a Psycho for Hire for Anson's organization who had been betrayed by them.
 When he got out of jail, Simon embarked on a one man terrorism and murder spree, killing anyone in his way to get to Management, innocent or not.
 Simon's first appearance has him in a TV store, having shot the employee on duty dead and hacked all the Television in the store to show his grisly crimes, which includes bombings and shootings, and he forces Michael to help him by threatening to bomb a tourist hotel.
-He is later recruited by the CIA and brought in on an op to bring down a terrorist network.
+The CIA later recruits him and brings him in on an op to bring down a terrorist network.
 After eliminating both the extraction team and most of the enemy's men, he tortures the one prisoner they had and kills him in cold blood.

-Choujinki Metalder has God Neros, whose plan for conquering the Earth involves such things as mass starvation and genocide.
-He's also shown to be very unrepentant about his tactics and will stop at absolutley nothing in order to achieve them.
-One of these actions involves him organizing the murder of one of his friends from World War II, solely because he wanted Metalder to not be used for evil.
-His demise is truly deserving when in the finale, Metalder chops off his head and he dies painfully.
+Choujinki Metalder had God Neros, whose plan for conquering the earth involved such things as mass starvation and genocide.
+He's also shown to be very unrepentant about his tactics and will stop at absolutely nothing in order to achieve them, one of these actions involves him Organizing the murder of one his friends from World War II, solely because he wanted Metalder to not be used for evil.

-Several of the killers in City Homicide, beginning in the pilot with Dr Sean Macready, a psychiatrist who kills over a dozen children by starting fires, each time making them look like electrical accidents.
+Dr Sean Macready, a psychiatrist who kills over a dozen children by starting fires, each time making them look like electrical accidents.
 His motive each time is to punish his adulterous female patients, five of which later killed themselves, something he probably caused through his sessions with them.
 The one point of sympathy he gets is that his own children were killed in a fire when his wife was away with her own lover, but then it's implied that he started that fire as well.
-He is killed at the end of the episode when he unsuccessfully attempts to pull one of his victims into the fire, after the other two had escaped.
+He dies at the end of the episode when he unsuccessfully attempts to pull one of his victims into the fire, after the other two had escaped.

-The following episode has Brett Semple, the teenage illegitimate son of an armed robber who gets involved with his father's gang after he goes missing, and then proves himself to be far worse: he kills a bank teller in cold blood during a heist, and later shoots at the police when they come for him, with his own mother in the room.
+Brett Semple, the teenage illegitimate son of an armed robber who gets involved with his father's gang after he goes missing, and then proves himself far worse.
+He kills a bank teller in cold blood during a heist, and later shoots at the police when they come for him, with his own mother in the room.
 The ironic part is that Brett's father kept out of his life specifically to avoid tainting him and bringing him down that path.